MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Planner/Get-MgBetaUserPlanner.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a plannerUser object.
 The returned properties include the user's favorite plans and recently viewed plans.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserPlanner](/powershell/module/Microsoft.Graph.Planner/Get-MgUserPlanner?view=graph-powershell-1.0)

 ## SYNTAX